 Scams to be aware of.

 Congratulations — you met someone new online.
-Your new found friend or relationship partner is asking for help with a problem and they need you to wire or send funds to them.
-The request will come as a request so they can come see you, for an auto repair, their business needing help, or help with their household expenses.
+Your new-found friend or relationship partner is asking for help with a problem and they need you to wire or send funds to them.
+The request will come, so they can come visit you, for an auto repair, their business needing help, or help with their household expenses.
 If you offer to come visit them, there is always an excuse as to why you can’t meet up.
 DON’T send them any money.
 Sending money to a person you have never met face to face but is your “friend” is really not a friend.

 Wire Mortgage Fraud.